Helix-Platform/Sandbox-NG/docs/helix_with_node-red.md

 Click <a href="https://github.com/Helix-Platform/Sandbox-NG/blob/master/postman/helix_with_node-red_postman_collection.json">here</a> to access the Postman collection!

-Create the entity and update the attributes in CEF Context Broker using messages from the Postman collection or use your NodeMCU to do this!
+Use your NodeMCU or create an entity and update the attributes in CEF Context Broker using a Postman collection.

+Enjoy your dashboard!